JerryBlack/buildKstarsNightlyFromGit/README.md

 ### Modify the script

 You may want to edit the script to indicate where to create the build directories.
-The current default is `~/` for the path variable and will attempt to create a Projects directory at that location.
-I build mine on an external SSD.
+The current default is `p=~/` for the path variable and will attempt to create a Projects directory at that location.
+In contrast, I build mine on an external SSD. `p=/media/odroid/T5_1T_SSD`

 The script has a variable set to disable Build Testing: `build_testing=-DBUILD_TESTING=OFF`